 A dive computer not only allows you to lengthen the time spent underwater by adjusting your NDL to match your profile, it also keeps track of residual nitrogen left in your system, important for when you are doing multiple daily dives.

 The majority of dive computers can now also handle at least one nitrox mix, if not two or even three, and some even have a digital compass incorporated into their display.

 Some dive computers are also air-integrated, which means they show you how much air you have left in your cylinder and calculate your remaining time underwater given your air supply, depth and NDL.

-First weekend of each month we’re doing night dives at Mammoth Lake.
+First weekend of each month we’re doing night dives at Lake Longhorn.
 Come on out and join the fun.
 We will be serving food.